jorgen99/sofle_keymap/readme.md

 The master branch contains the keymap for Mac, the 'win' branch contains the same keymap for Windows.
-On Swedish ISO keybords the difference between Mac and Windows keybord layouts are basically curly braces, vertical bar and backslash that differ.
+On Swedish ISO keybords the difference between Mac and Windows keybord layouts are basically curly braces, vertical bar and backslash.
 Also, Alt and Cmd.

 I flash the Mac version to the left controller and the Windows version to the right controller and plug the usb-cable in to the different